Lovekumar2/NASSCOM-VSD-PHYSICAL-DESIGN-SOC-DESIGN-PROGRAM/README.md

 6. **Signoff:**- Performing final checks, including static timing analysis, design rule checks (DRC), and layout versus schematic (LVS) checks.
 7. **GDSII Export:**-Generating the final layout file that can be used for chip fabrication.
 OpenLane is significant because it democratizes access to ASIC design, allowing researchers, startups, and hobbyists to design and potentially manufacture custom silicon without relying on expensive proprietary tools.
+### Process Design Kit (PDK)
+A Process Design Kit (PDK) is a collection of resources provided by semiconductor foundries to help chip designers create integrated circuits (ICs) that are compatible with a specific manufacturing process.
+It includes detailed information about the process technology, such as design rules, standard cell libraries, simulation models, and technology files that describe how the physical layers of the chip should be constructed.